Downpatrick and County Down Railway: Overview

-The railway hosts three steam locomotives, eight diesel locomotives, seven diesel railcar sets, twenty-four carriages, thirty-eight wagons and four permanent way vehicles, making for a total of eighty-three railway vehicles.
-If the railcar constituent coaches are considered as individual carriages, the total is ninety vehicles.
+The railway hosts three steam locomotives, twelve diesel locomotives, seven diesel railcar sets, twenty-four carriages, thirty-nine wagons and four permanent way vehicles, making for a total of eighty-five railway vehicles.
+If the railcar constituent coaches are considered as individual carriages, the total is ninety-two vehicles.

 Engines

 At present O&K Nos.
 1 and 3 are the operational steam locomotives.
 1875-built 0-6-0 tank engine, GSWR No.90, delivered to Downpatrick on Sunday 30 September 2007, is Ireland's oldest steam engine capable of operation.
 Two E Class diesels, Nos.
 E421 and E432, were acquired in 1986, with E421 working the Society's first passenger trains.
 However, the E Class could not start from cold and thus three G Class diesels arrived at the railway to facilitate shunting and works trains - one was purchased privately by a volunteer from Westrail, and two are on long-term loan from the Irish Traction Group (ITG).
-The ITG also loans three mainline diesels to the railway - CIÉ A class No.A39R (arrived 22 November 2009), 141 class No. 146 (arrived 27 November 2010) and 201 Class No. C231. (arrived 7 June 2014).
+The ITG also loans seven mainline diesels to the railway: CIÉ A class Nos.
+A3R (arrived 27 July 2025) and A39R (22 November 2009), 141 class Nos.
+146 (27 November 2010) and 152 (8 June 2025), 201 Class No. C231 (7 June 2014), 121 class No. 124 (1 June 2025), and 181 class No. 190 (1 June 2025).

 Railcars

 Sligo, Leitrim and Northern Counties Railway Railcar B, built in 1947, was donated to the railway by Iarnród Éireann in 2006.
 This railcar arrived in poor condition and it will be some time before the DCDR can return it to operational condition.
 Prototype BR-Leyland railbus, RB3, which was modified in the early 1980s to run on Irish metals and was used for a period by Northern Ireland Railways, was acquired by DCDR in 2001, with the hope of using it to run midweek trains as it did not require as large a crew as locomotive-hauled trains.
 However, due to several faults inherent with the prototype Railbus' design, this did not come to fruition.
+RB3 left DCDR on 8 June 2025, having been acquired by the Gwendraeth Valley Railway in Wales.
 Three more ex-NIR railcars are owned by DCDR, comprising the last 450 Class, 458 Antrim Castle, which arrived in 2014 and has been converted to a buffet train, and two 80 class railcars which arrived in 2018.